20k/20k.github.io/_posts/2024-06-15-schwarzschild.markdown

 |$\theta$|0|0|$r^2$|0|
 |$\phi$|0|0|0|$r^2 sin^2(\theta)$|

 As a 4x4 matrix.
 Note that this matrix is a function of the coordinate system, and it must be recalculated at a specific point in space where you want to apply it.
-If we want to raise or lower the velocity of our geodesic, we must calculate the metric tensor *at* the position where the velocity vector is

-Vectors, and tensorial objects, and scalar functions are generally associated with a point in spacetime, which is their origin in a sense, more formally they are tangent vectors - tangent to the 'manifold' that is spacetime.
-Their origin is where you must calculate the metric tensor (and other tensors) to be able to do operations on them
+If we want to raise or lower the velocity of our geodesic, we must calculate the metric tensor *at* the position where the velocity vector is[^theyaretangentvectors]/*Tensors and scalar functions are generally associated with a point in spacetime, which is their origin in a sense, more formally they are tangent vectors - tangent to the 'manifold' that is spacetime.
+Their origin is where you must calculate the metric tensor (and other tensors) to be able to do operations on them*/

 ## Numerical differentiation vs automatic differentiation